7 July 2020

 Do You See What I Hear?

 All synesthetes experience stimuli a little differently.
 My brother’s experience was very pitch specific, meaning every pitch had a distinct color.
 Looking back at what he described to me, the shades or brilliance of each color was dictated by the frequency (or register) of the pitch as well as the instrument producing the sound.
 His color associations seemed to have a very specific vertical hierarchy.
 For me, music is more linear, like a tapestry of interwoven colored threads.
 While most timbres have a consistent base color for me, there are a vast array of hues, tints, and gradients that come into play.
-Much of this depends upon the other colors that are present in a given moment, because they blend together or bounce off one another constantly.
+Much of this depends upon the other colors that are present in a given moment, because they blend together or reflect off one another constantly.
 Texture of sound plays a key role.
-Some surfaces are porous while others are hard and reflective.
+Some surfaces are porous while others are hard and reflective, or even more liquid than solid.
 This all occurs within the context of geometric shapes that intersect with one another (sort of like rooms connected by doorways or corridors, but less segmented) and are defined by numeric elements such as intervals, rhythms, meters, and tonal centers.

 Finally, for those who want to understand more about what I see and feel when I listen to music, the list below might help.
 I have a composer friend with whom I exchange new compositions pretty regularly.
 Below are a few of my stream-of-consciousness synesthetic reactions to a concerto he shared with me just a few days ago.
-My message to him wasn’t entirely in this language — but, these comment excerpts offer a glimpse of what happens in my mind as I’m listening.
+My message to him wasn’t entirely in this language — but, these color/texture-specific excerpts offer a glimpse of what happens in my mind as I’m listening.
 My friend is not a synesthete, but he understands that I am.

 Please feel free to comment here if you have questions, or would like to share your own encounters with synesthetes or synesthesia.